rjkviegas/course/week_outlines.md

 Start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
 Anyone from any cohort ever can attend.

+Watch a [short video](https://www.youtube.com/watch?v=TqKG8j_tgbM) explaining what Reviews are and how to use this valuable resource - and then consider booking one!

 ### Challenges

 * [Afternoons - Oystercard](https://github.com/makersacademy/course/tree/master/oystercard)